stefanpetrovey/Flower_Recognition/README.md

 ### Steps Involved:
 **Data Loading:**

-  -The dataset of flower images is loaded and preprocessed for training.
+  The dataset of flower images is loaded and preprocessed for training.
 This involves resizing the images and performing necessary data augmentation to improve the model’s generalization.

 **Model Architecture:**